Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

 ### Notes:-
 - If you have any queries, please contact me at my email bvaibhav1506@gmail.com.
 - Since this repository is completed it won't be receiving updates or any new additions.
+So issues and all aren't reviewed here.
-However if you do have any doubts feel free to contact me for the same.
+- However if you do have any doubts feel free to contact me for the same.